bigcommerce-labs/PhotoSwipe/README.md

 - **captionAndToolbarFlipPosition**: Place the caption at the bottom and the toolbar at the top.
 Default = false

 - **captionAndToolbarHide**: Hide the caption and toolbar.
 Default = false
+- **captionAndToolbarNeverHide**: Never hide the caption and toolbar.
+Default = false

 - **captionAndToolbarOpacity**: The opacity of the caption and toolbar.
 Default = 0.8